|

 relation to Europe especially, we would lack the means necessary to

 address and prepare for collective threats before they develop.
 Dealing with problems after they arise, outside of functioning international bodies, is simply not an option.
-This government has placed global solidarity at the forefront of

 its foreign policy.
 David Miliband, addressing a Fabian audience at